Eugene H. Spafford

 Georgia Institute of Technology (1986)

 Dr. Spafford's current research interests are focused on issues of computer and network security, cybercrime and ethics, technology policy, and social impact of computing.
 He is the founder and executive director of the Center for Education and Research in Information Assurance and Security (CERIAS).
-He is also a charter member of the Faculty Leadership Committee of Purdue's Global Policy Research Institute (GPRI).
-Both university-wide institutes draw on expertise and research across all of the academic disciplines at Purdue.
+This university-wide institute draws on expertise and research across many of the academic disciplines at Purdue.

 Professor Spafford has also been honored for his teaching, including receiving all three of Purdue's highest honors for education: the Outstanding Undergraduate Teaching Award in Memory of Charles B. Murphy, a Fellow of the Purdue Teaching Academy, and listing in Purdue's Book of Great Teachers.
 In 2001, he was awarded the Founder's Medal by the NCISSE, and in 2003, he received the IEEE Computer Society's Taylor L. Booth medal for his accomplishments in infosec education.
 In 2009 he was awarded UPE's ABACUS award for contributions to excellence in education.

-Among many professional activities, Dr. Spafford is chair of ACM's U.S. Public Policy Council, is a Member-at-Large of the ACM Council, and is the Editor-in-Chief of the Elsevier journal Computers & Security.
+Among many professional activities, Dr. Spafford is immediate past chair of ACM's U.S. Public Policy Council, is a Member-at-Large of the ACM Council, and is the Editor-in-Chief of the Elsevier journal Computers & Security.